dsmithhayes/vpc/readme.md

 Testing this on many compilers.
 The follow is how to compile and run `vpc`.

-    $ gcc -o vpc vpc.c
+    $ gcc -o vpc *.c
     $ ./vpc

 ### bcc

-This has also been tested against the Borland 16bit C Compiler and works just the same.
-Also bugs out just the same.

-    :\> bcc vpc.c
-    :\> vpc.exe
+This version hasn't been testing against a 16bit compiler yet.

 ### Microsoft C++ Compiler